Retail AP Automation: A Guide for Store Owners

 3. Configure Approval Workflows.
 Define the rules for how invoices are routed for approval.
 This is especially important for multi-store operations where different managers may need to approve invoices for their specific locations.
 Setting up clear, automated rules ensures that invoices move quickly to the right person without manual intervention.

 4. Plan for Purchase Order (PO) Matching.
-For strong financial control and accurate Inventory Management, it is critical to match supplier invoices against their corresponding Purchase Orders (PO) and delivery receipts.
+For strong financial control and accurate inventory management, it is critical to match supplier invoices against their corresponding purchase orders (POs) and delivery receipts.
 A key challenge in effective supplier invoice management for retail stores is handling the wide variety of invoice layouts.
 To solve this, you need a system that can create a consistent data format from inconsistent sources.
 A purpose-built tool allows you to create and save unique templates for each major supplier in a Template Library, ensuring data is always extracted into a standardized format.
 For even faster setup, you can use AI-Powered Template Generation, where the system automatically analyzes a supplier's documents and builds a ready-to-use template for you.

 5. Start with a Pilot Program.
 Instead of a company-wide launch, test your new automated system with a smaller, controlled group first.
 You could roll it out to a single store or apply it to a specific group of high-volume suppliers.
 A pilot program allows you to refine your process and demonstrate success before expanding it across the entire business.